History of St. Expedit

 Since information about SAINT EXPEDIT is found solely in martyrologies, obtaining precise details about his life is challenging.
 He is portrayed as a soldier, and the name "Expeditus" derives from Latin, meaning a soldier without a heavy marching pack, symbolizing a soldier equipped for swift action.
 It is believed that Saint Expedit, rather than being a mythical figure, was a real person who may have been born under a different name.
 Although his actual birth name may not be known, his devout life and martyrdom to Jesus Christ led to his veneration as a soldier saint.
 The absence of knowledge regarding his birth name does not diminish the significance of his martyrdom or the virtue associated with his life.

 In artistic representations, SAINT EXPEDIT is depicted as a soldier standing triumphantly over a crow bearing the inscription "cras" (meaning "tomorrow").
 This visual imagery symbolizes his victory over procrastination and the emphasis on embracing the present moment rather than delaying important decisions or actions.

 *One of the treasures of New Orleans the original Statue of St. Expedit, now resides at Our Lady of Guadelupe Church

-During this time slaves coming to New Orleans from Africa, brought their own faith and religious customs with them in their bondage.
-Like Native Americans, the African slaves were not allowed under pain of death from their "good christian" masters; to practice their religion or speak their native language.
-Seeking to preserve their heritage in secret, the slaves mixed their faiths with that of Catholicism and Sycretism was born.
+During the period when slaves were brought to New Orleans from Africa, they carried their own faith and religious customs with them despite being in bondage.
+Similar to Native Americans, these African slaves were prohibited, under the threat of death, from practicing their own religion or speaking their native languages by their "good Christian" masters.
+In an effort to preserve their cultural heritage in secret, the slaves blended their traditional beliefs with Catholicism, giving rise to syncretism.